 The scientific adage that nature abhors a vacuum also pertains to the flow of information during a crisis – even if that information is inaccurate or misleading.
 If we have learned anything from the #coronavirus outbreak, it is professional communicators must adapt their communication methods to combat the viral spread of misinformation and disinformation on social media.

 Read more about how SummitET is addressing this issue with agency and private organizations.
+Or, see our workshop on Addressing Misinformation and Disinformation on Social Media.

 You can learn more facts about the Corona Virus here.